by Maniza Naqvi

 Hitch, he did his first of three party tricks—his quaint vocabulary delivered in an English accent aimed to feed the fetish of Americans who buy anything, snake oil or poison, if it is sold to them in a British accent.

-Hitch he did, his second trick, the ability to pitch his pedantic arguments, at easy targets of dead victims and God, to the admiration of those in need of freeing their consciences of any sense of moral or ethical responsibility for their actions.
+Hitch he did, his second trick, the ability to pitch his pedantic barbs at easy targets of dead victims and God.
+This, to much admiration by those in need of freeing their consciences of any sense of moral or ethical responsibility for their actions.

 Hitched, he is forever in the records of history, to being complicit in the murders of hundreds and thousands of Iraqis and Afghans.